-Musical-Drama / 5m, 5f, ensemble / Exterior / PG13 / runtime 2 hrs
+Musical-Drama / 4m, 5f, ensemble / Exterior / PG13 / runtime 2 hrs 30 mins

-The series of events portrayed in the play cover a week in the lives of main characters and as their personal stories are revealed we get a deeper understanding of their humanity, flaws and all.
-The supporting cast provide a connection to society at-large; one which often time proceeds with blissful ignorance of the plight of those who are homeless.
+The series of events portrayed in the play cover a week in the lives of the main characters and as their personal stories are revealed we get a deeper understanding of their humanity: the good, the bad, and the ugly.
+The supporting cast provides a connection to society at-large; one which often time proceeds with blissful ignorance of the plight of those who are homeless.
 This murder mystery highlights the best and worst of society and our overwhelming homogeneity despite our constant assertions of being different and wholly separate.
 It underscores the reality that given the right conditions, anyone can rise or fall, and beckons the audience to undergo some introspection before casting judgment.
 Not every question is answered and the story-line is deliberately absent a resolution, because in reality, everything can’t be fixed, and there is not always a happy ending.
 The moral of the story is not revealed fully on stage but rather the hope is that the mind of the audience is illuminated and their perspective on homelessness is challenged.
-The final plea to, “keep looking out for someone else” is the challenge that is left on the audience’s doorstep.
+The final plea to, “keep looking out for someone else” is the clarion call that is left on the audience’s doorstep.

 About The Playwright:

 Though not expressly religious, his productions do take on a moral and faith-based tone, and generally lean on the side of comedic.
 He sees his writing as a platform to make social commentary and solicit candid conversations about heavily debatable subject matters.
 Having a background in theater, dance and voice, it is no surprise that he seeks to infuse all these art-forms in his theatrical productions, which never belie a distinctly Caribbean flavor.
 He credits his experience in performing in productions such as “Seven Guitars”, and “A Soldier’s Play”, in helping him develop his writing style.
-This production is the fifth in a series which examines the nuances and misnomers associated with various underserved groups in America, the previous productions being: “The Berg Diaries”, “Real Cuts”, “Promises” and “Senior Moments”.
+Starting back in 2011, this musical is the fifth in an ongoing series which examines the nuances and misnomers associated with various underserved groups in America, the previous productions being: “The Berg Diaries”, “Real Cuts”, “Promises” and “Senior Moments”.
 In 2017 he wrote and produced, “Not My Baby” which explored the triumphs and challenges of adoption.